2017 Flood Information

-On July 12, Lake County Board Chairman Aaron Lawlor proclaimed Lake County a disaster area.
-Following a visit from Illinois Governor Bruce Rauner on July 14, the governor issued a State disaster proclamation.
+On July 12, the Lake County Board Chairman proclaimed Lake County a disaster area.
+Following a visit from the Illinois governor on July 14, the governor issued a State disaster proclamation.

-On September 1, Governor Bruce Rauner sent a request to the President of the United States asking that he approve federal assistance to help people in the northern Illinois region, including Lake County, recover from record flooding and severe storms in July.
+On September 1, the Illinois governor sent a request to the President of the United States asking that he approve federal assistance to help people in the northern Illinois region, including Lake County, recover from record flooding and severe storms in July.
 In November 2017, FEMA denied the request.
 More information on the disaster declaration process for individual assistance can be found below.

 In August, joint assessment teams from the Illinois Emergency Management Agency (IEMA), the Federal Emergency Management Agency (FEMA) and the U.S. Small Business Administration (SBA) reviewed damage in the four counties.
 In Lake County, the teams identified more than 3,200 homes that were damaged, including 244 homes with major damage and 2,985 with less severe damage related to the floods and storms.